 Pre-existing Conditions

-Declaring pre-existing conditions may increase your premium or limit provider options for long-stay cover.
-Be transparent about your medical history.
+Declaring pre-existing conditions may increase your premium or limit the providers available to you for long-stay cover.
+Be completely transparent about your medical history.
 For conditions requiring ongoing medication, ensure your policy covers prescription management overseas.

 📋